 Felling and sectional dismantling

 When a tree has to come out, it has to come out.
-We either dismantle it in sections from the top, rigging the pieces down over sheds and fences, or straight-fell it where there's safe drop-zone.
-NPTC qualified, LOLER-inspected kit, fully insured.
+We either dismantle it in sections, rigging the pieces down over houses, sheds and fences, or straight-fell it where there's safe drop-zone.
+NPTC qualified, working to BS3998, fully insured.

 What it is

 Felling is taking a tree down.
 In an open field with drop-zone, that’s a single cut at the base and the tree goes where we planned.
-In a garden in Bexhill with a shed on one side, a greenhouse on the other and a neighbour’s conservatory behind, that’s a sectional dismantle.
+In a garden next to a house with a shed on one side, a greenhouse on the other and a neighbour’s conservatory behind, that’s a sectional dismantle.
 We climb the tree, take it down piece by piece, rigging limbs on ropes and lowering them to ground.

 Both jobs end the same way, with a stump in the ground and a pile of arisings on the chipper.
 The difference is the method and the risk.
 Straight felling is faster and cheaper where the ground allows it.
 Sectional is the answer almost everywhere else in a domestic garden.